8base/Documentation/docs/backend/8base-console-graphql-api-readme.md

 ---
 id: '8base-console-graphql-api-readme'
 sidebar_label: 'Overview'
+redirect_from: '/backend/graphql-api'
-slug: '/backend/graphql-api'
+slug: '/projects/backend/graphql-api'
 ---

 # GraphQL API Overview

-*For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc.*
+_For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc._

 ### GraphQL API and Basic Concepts

 All workspaces in 8base are assigned unique API endpoints.
 These endpoints handle GraphQL queries, mutations and subscriptions for every data table (covering all Create, Read, Update, Delete operations, plus some...) out-of-the-box.

 All API Endpoints are structured as so: